stackhpc/ansible-slurm-appliance/docs/operations.md

 # Ad-hoc Commands and Playbooks

-"Utility" playbooks for managing a running appliance are contained in `ansible/adhoc` - run these by activating the environment and using:
+A set of utility playbooks for managing a running appliance are provided in `ansible/adhoc` - run these by activating the environment and using:

         ansible-playbook ansible/adhoc/$PLAYBOOK